Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 BDD is listed under different captions: In the earlier surveys it was listed as an agile method, then it was listed as an agile technique and since 2016 it is listed as engineering practice.

 ## From TDD to BDD
 Dan North describes in "Introducing BDD" [@north2006introducing-bdd] how BDD is his response to TDD.
 In order to get a deeper understanding of what that means, we must have a closer look at TDD.
-TDD is a narrower approach than BDD, in which mostly only technically focussed people are involved.
+TDD is a narrower approach than BD, in which mostly only technically focussed people are involved.
 The idea is to write a test that describes a feature which doesn't exist yet, ensure it fails, and then implement that feature until the test does not fail anymore and refactor the code afterwards.
 After the new test is executed successfully, the code quality is on an acceptable level and none of the existing tests is broken, the developer can move on to the next test for the next feature.
 This test-first approach is mentioned in the early publications about Extreme Programming [@Lindstrom2004ExtremePA].

 ## The Principles of Behavior-driven development
 The term behavior-driven development, as it was introduced by Dan North in 2006 [@north2006introducing-bdd], explicitly avoided the term "test" in order to keep business people engaged.[nagy2018discovery, p.10] This is a strong hint towards the most fundamental principle of BDD: bringing the specification and the quality assurance together or in other terms: "Bridging the Communication Gap", which is the title of the book by Gojko Adzic [@Adzic2009Bridging] that describes a very similar idea which he names "specification by example" and "agile acceptance testing".